interlay/interbtc-spec/interbtc-spec/docs/source/spec/redeem.rst

 ``period``          u32         Value of :ref:`RedeemPeriod` when the redeem request was made, in case that value changes while this redeem is pending.
 ``amountBTC``       BTC         Amount of BTC to be sent to the user.
 ``transferFeeBTC``  BTC         Budget for the vault to spend in bitcoin inclusion fees.
-``fee``             PolkaBTC    Parachain fee: amount to be transferred from the user to the fee pool upon completion of the redeem.
+``fee``             interbtc    Parachain fee: amount to be transferred from the user to the fee pool upon completion of the redeem.
 ``premiumDOT``      DOT         Amount of DOT to be paid as a premium to this user (if the Vault's collateral rate was below ``PremiumRedeemThreshold`` at the time of redeeming).
 ``redeemer``        Account     The BTC Parachain address of the user requesting the redeem.
 ``btcAddress``      bytes[20]   Base58 encoded Bitcoin public key of the User.